gopinathsjsu/team-project-incognito/Documentation/Mounica_Journal.md

 ### 1. What tasks did I work on?

-Discuss the Frontend tech Stack and decide on the total no. of pages required for the project.
+Discussed the Frontend tech Stack and decide on the total no. of pages required for the project.

 ### 2. What am I planning to work on next?

-Need to get acquainted with the Tech stack.
+Need to get acquainted with the Tech stack(React, Spring, MongoDB).
 Deciding the routing of pages and give a basic information about the looks of the page.

 ### 3. What tasks are blocked waiting on another team member?